-Resource capacity is defined by the intervals of time where resources are available to work on jobs as well as how much work can be scheduled on each resource.
-Resource capacities are determined by a combination of the Resource Properties and the Capacity Intervals.
+Resource capacity is defined by the intervals of time where resources are available to work on jobs and how much work can be scheduled on each resource.
+Thus, resource capacities are determined by a combination of the Resource Properties and the Capacity Intervals.

 The resource properties dialog can be accessed by double-clicking a resource on the Gantt chart screen: